-BACHELOR OF ARTS IN BUSINESS ADMINISTRATION - MANAGEMENT BACHELOR OF ARTS IN INTERNATIONAL BUSINESS
+BACHELOR OF SCIENCE in BUSINESS ADMINISTRATION - MANAGEMENT

-Faculty: Professor Lunkenheimer (coordinator), Associate Professor Chelminska, and Assistant Professor Ogren
+Faculty: Professor Lunkenheimer (coordinator), Associate Professors Chelminska and Ogren

 A core of basic business courses provides the foundation for students entering a number of fields, such as accounting, business administration, economics, finance, human resource management, international business, management, and marketing.
 Students are assisted in planning schedules to fit as closely as possible the needs of their particular fields of study.
 Cottey offers all the typical business course prerequisites required if a student is planning to transfer for a different business major.
 Cottey offers two bachelor degrees in business: Business Administration-Management, as well as International Business with a semester long study abroad component, with the choice depending on the student's preference.